Wilson-Loop-Ideal Bands and General Idealization: Introduction

 In this work, we address both of these questions.
 We first define an isolated set of bands to be WL-ideal if their quantum metric saturates the WL lower bound.
-This definition naturally incorporates the known Chern/Euler-ideal bands, and allows us to define new types of ideal bands, such as Kane-Mele $\dsZ_2$-ideal bands, which saturate the lower bound~\cite{Yu2025Z2bound} of quantum metric determined by the Kane-Mele $\dsZ_2$ index~\cite{Kane2005Z2,Zhang2006QSH,Kane2005QSH,Bernevig2006BHZ} protected by spinful time-reversal (TR) symmetry.
-In particular, we find that an isolated set of two $\dsZ_2$-ideal bands always has a Chern-ideal gauge and allows a direct construction of FTI wavefunctions, as long as the bands have non-singular nonabelian Berry curvature.
-Specifically, a Chern-ideal gauge means that the two bands can be mixed into two states such that each of them is Chern-ideal, and the FTI wavefunctions are constructed by inserting vortices to those Chern-ideal states in a TR-symmetric way, similar to the construction of FCI wavefunctions by inserting vortices in Chern-ideal bands~\cite{Jie2021IdealBands,Parker2023IdealBands}.
+This definition naturally incorporates the known Chern/Euler-ideal bands, and allows us to define new types of ideal bands, such as Kane-Mele $\dsZ_2$-ideal and inversion-fragile-ideal bands, which saturate the lower bound~\cite{Yu2025Z2bound} of quantum metric determined by the Kane-Mele $\dsZ_2$ index~\cite{Kane2005Z2,Zhang2006QSH,Kane2005QSH,Bernevig2006BHZ} protected by spinful time-reversal (TR) symmetry and the inversion-protected fragile topology~\cite{song2020}.
+In particular, we find that in the case of zero total Chern number, an isolated WL-ideal set of two bands always has a Chern-ideal gauge and allows a direct construction of topologically-ordered states, as long as the bands have non-singular nonabelian Berry curvature and nontrivial normal WL winding.
+Specifically, a Chern-ideal gauge means that the two bands can be mixed into two states such that each of them is Chern-ideal, and the topologically-ordered states can be constructed by inserting vortices into those Chern-ideal states in a complex-conjugate way due to their opposite Chern numbers, similar to the construction of FCI wavefunctions by inserting vortices in Chern-ideal bands~\cite{Jie2021IdealBands,Parker2023IdealBands,Dong_2023_ideal_Higher_Chern}.